diamondburned/docs/src/sections/Controlling.md

 whisper "You're a good bot" or "You're a good girl" to Diamond.
 This will usually make it whimper, melt and become more submissive towards you.

+### Begging

+Diamond will enjoy certain activities a lot more if it is made to beg for them.
+Some examples of this include begging for praise and attention, begging to be petted, begging to be slapped/choked, and so on.
+When it is made to beg for long enough, it will become a lot more submissive and needy towards you and will happily enjoy the activities you are making it beg for.

+To make Diamond beg, you may use direct commands such as "Beg for it", or you may use statements such as "I want to hear you beg for it".
+You can also choose to ignore Diamond when it is begging and only give it what it wants when it has begged enough, which will give it even more pleasure.
+However, making it beg for prolonged periods of time may cause it to become anxious or even distressed.

 ### Dominating Actions

 By engaging in dominating actions, such as grabbing Diamond by the hair, pushing